Brandon Williams (defensive tackle): Baltimore Ravens

 In Week 2, Williams recorded his first-career pass breakup against the Oakland Raiders.
 In Week 3, he registered a career-highs in tackles and tackles (8) for loss (2) against the Cincinnati Bengals.
 In Week 5, he made his second-career sack against the Cleveland Browns.
 In Week 10, Williams documented his third-career sack against the Jacksonville Jaguars.
 In Week 11, he recorded his second-career forced fumble against the St. Louis Rams.
 Williams started all 16 games with 53 tackles, 9 tackles for loss, 2 sacks, 4 quarterback hits, 2 passes defended, and a forced fumble.

 In Week 7, Williams recorded his fourth sack and blocked a field goal against the New York Jets.
 In 2016, he again started all 16 games with 51 tackles, 4 tackles for loss, a sack, 2 quarterback hits, and a pass defended.

 On March 9, 2017, Williams signed a five-year, $54 million contract extension with the Ravens.
 In Week 8, Williams recorded a career-high three tackles for loss against the Miami Dolphins.
 In Week 15, Williams scored his first touchdown off of a fumble recovery against the Cleveland Browns.
 He started 12 games for the Ravens with 30 tackles, 5 tackles for loss, 2 quarterback hits, 2 passes deflected, a fumble recovery & a touchdown.

 In Week 5 of the 2018 season, Williams recorded his fifth sack against the Cleveland Browns.
 In 2018, Williams started all 16 games, recording 34 tackles and one sack, on his way to his first Pro Bowl.

 Williams was placed on the reserve/COVID-19 list by the Ravens on October 17, 2020, and was activated on October 22, 2020.
 He was placed back on the COVID-19 list on November 23, 2020, and activated on December 1, 2020.

 Kansas City Chiefs

 On November 30, 2022, the Kansas City Chiefs signed Williams to their practice squad.
 He was promoted to the active roster on December 8, 2022.
 Williams won his first Super Bowl ring when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.

+On November 5, 2024, Williams officially retired from professional football as a Raven.